Streamflow: Monitoring

 In the United States, streamflow gauges are funded primarily from state and local government funds.
-In Fiscal Year 2008 the USGS provided 35% of the funding for everyday operation and maintenance of gauges.
+In fiscal year 2008, the USGS provided 35% of the funding for everyday operation and maintenance of gauges.
 Additionally, USGS uses hydrographs to study streamflow in rivers.
 A hydrograph is a chart showing, most often, river stage (height of the water above an arbitrary altitude) and streamflow (amount of water, usually in cubic feet per second).
 Other properties, such as rainfall and water quality parameters can also be plotted.

 Forecasting

 For most streams especially those with a small watershed, no record of discharge is available.
 In that case, it is possible to make discharge estimates using the rational method or some modified version of it.
 However, if chronological records of discharge are available for a stream, a short term forecast of discharge can be made for a given rainstorm using a hydrograph.

+In recent years, Artificial Intelligence has made it possible to perform streamflow forecasting more efficiently.
+AI techniques, in particular LSTM models, have greater forecasting accuracy than conventional models.

+Long short-term memory networks began to gain attention in streamflow forecasting, due to their high capability to handle sequential time-series data.
+Studies showcase the superiority of LSTM to traditional physics-based models, like the CaMa Flood calibrated model for streamflow and climate data or SMA-SAC runoff forecasting model.
+Also, LSTM have made their way into the river streamflow forecasting domain.
+The effectiveness of LSTM networks for daily predictions and 10-day mean flow predictions at Upper Yangtze and Hun river basins, respectively, was assessed.
+Overall, the LSTM yielded better forecasting capabilities compared to traditional hydrological model.

+Combining numerical and machine learning models can also yield greater forecasting outcomes, due to its nonlinear learning ability.

+In addition, LSTM can process highly varied data in comparison to other models.